-A limited number of senior executives received grants of Career Shares in 1993.
+A limited number of senior executives received grants of Career Shares in 1994.
 Career Shares are shares of Exxon Common Stock granted with a restriction designed to promote long-term retention, as well as superior long-term performance, of key strategic and operating management.
 These restrictions generally expire after the executive reaches normal retirement age.
 The number of Career Shares granted to senior executives also recognizes the increased responsibility and complexity of senior positions.
 Individual grants are based on personal contribution and level of responsibility within the organization.
 The number of shares currently held by an executive was not a factor in determining individual grants since Career Shares are primarily designed to promote long-term retention.

-L. R. Raymond's long term incentive awards reflect his increased level of responsibility within the organization and his leadership which significantly contributed to strong corporate results.
+L. R. Raymond's long term incentive awards reflect his level of responsibility within the organization and his leadership which significantly contributed to strong corporate results.
 Mr. Raymond's long term incentive awards reflect the BCC's judgment of his overall contribution as CEO.
 In making this determination, the BCC considered the complex, highly technical, and long-term nature of the business.
 Narrow quantitative measures or formulas are not viewed as sufficiently comprehensive for this purpose.
-Since L. G. Rawl reached mandatory retirement age in May 1993, he did not receive any long term incentive awards.